-Students who demonstrate consistent satisfactory accomplishment of the clinical objectives, completed assignments, skills check off of the required skills and a score of 90% on the Math Quiz will receive a PASS for clinical.
-Students deemed unsafe or incompetent will fail clinical and receive a course grade of F.
+Students who demonstrate consistent satisfactory accomplishment of the clinical objectives, completed assignments, skills check off of the required skills will receive a PASS for clinical.
+Students deemed unsafe or incompetent will fail clinical and receive a course grade of F. A satisfactory clinical performance evaluation is required to pass clinical.
+Failure in clinical is an automatic failure (F) in the course.